pyOpenSci/pyopensci.github.io/_posts/2024-05-31-friends-dont-let-friends-package-alone-pyconus-24.md

 I wasn’t sure what it would be like to be on that big pyCon US presentation stage, in that big room full of chairs.
 Would they be empty?
 Luckily, I was able to focus on my friends sitting in the front rows

-Carol, Hugo, Jeremiah, and Inessa - they were all there.
+Carol, Hugo, Jeremiah, and Inessa—they were all there.

 Carol told me to lean into the teacher inside of me.
 I know that teacher best.
 My body calmed as I remembered why I was there.
 To help the community move forward.

-And similar to how we created our packaging guide - my friends got me through it.
+And similar to how we created our packaging guide—my friends got me through it.

 ## The core messages in my talk